compose-grandtour/php/example-rabbitmq/README.md

 ## Connection Details

-The connection string provided by your Compose Redis deployment should go into the file `config.php` (created by copying `config.template.php`).
+The connection string provided by your Compose RabbitMQ deployment should go into the file `config.php` (created by copying `config.template.php`).